Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Conclusion

-In this work, we proposed a novel extension to ParEGO that incorporates dynamic hyperparameter importance (HPI) estimation into the optimization loop.
-Our method leverages the scalarization mechanism inherent in ParEGO to identify and prioritize the most influential hyperparameters under varying trade-offs between objectives.
-Through extensive experiments on PyMOO and \yahpo, spanning synthetic and real-world multi-objective tasks, we demonstrated that HPI-ParEGO consistently outperforms standard ParEGO and most of our baseline optimizers, both in convergence speed and final hypervolume.
-Evidently, our hypothesis turned out to be true: Many hyperparameters contribute little to performance under specific objective trade-offs, and dynamically filtering these during optimization helps the optimizer focus its budget on the relevant subspace.
+In this work, we proposed a novel hyperparameter optimization method based on ParEGO that incorporates dynamic HPI into the optimization.
+Our method leverages ParEGO's scalarization mechanism to identify the most influential hyperparameters under varying trade-offs between objectives.
+Through extensive experiments on PyMOO and \yahpo, spanning synthetic and real-world multi-objective tasks, we demonstrated that HPI-ParEGO consistently outperforms standard ParEGO and most of our baseline optimizers.
+Evidently, our hypothesis was true: Many hyperparameters contribute little to performance under specific objective trade-offs, and dynamically filtering them during optimization helps the optimizer focus on the relevant subspace.

 A full theoretical understanding of when importance-guided filtering benefits MOO remains open.
 Our preliminary understanding suggests that in applications with many unimportant hyperparameters, HPI-ParEGO is more effective at quickly identifying them.
-However, a strongly varying HPI with many slightly important hyperparameters is harder to learn under a restricted optimization budget.

-Nevertheless, our results clearly show that HPI should not remain a post-hoc diagnostic tool, but can be actively used during optimization, as previous work has done for single-objective optimization \citep{wang-kbs21a}, even in multi-objective scenarios.
-This opens up a new class of resource-efficient MOO methods that can be, for example, important for Green AI and Green AutoML, emphasizing lower compute cost and reduced energy consumption without sacrificing accuracy~\citep{tornede-jair23a}.
+However, a highly variable HPI with many slightly important hyperparameters is harder to learn with a reduced optimization budget.
+Nevertheless, our results clearly show that HPI should not remain a post-hoc diagnostic tool, but can be used during optimization, as previous work has done for SOO \citep{wang-kbs21a}, even in MOO.
+This opens up a new class of resource-efficient MOO methods that can be important for Green AI and Green AutoML, emphasizing lower compute costs and reduced energy consumption without sacrificing accuracy~\citep{schwartz-arxiv19a,tornede-jair23a}.
+By focusing on the most relevant hyperparameters, our method reduces computational costs and makes HPO more accessible, though practitioners should carefully consider objective selection to avoid encoding biases or misuse.